 Cons of Using a Travel Agent:

-⇒ You lose control over your reservation.
+⇒ You lose control over certain elements of your reservation.

 If you make your own reservations, you have control.
 Remember though, that booking a trip to Disney yourself requires some knowledge.
 Planning a Disney World trip is unique – It’s a different “world” there.
 If you’re going to book it yourself, you’ll need to spend some time gathering information.
 You’ll want to learn about the Disney resorts, the Dining Plan, tickets, etc. There’s so much information out there that this won’t be hard.
 It will just take time.
 You can study this website, visit others, buy a book, and join facebook groups where you can ask unlimited questions.